Jessime/Jessime.github.io/_pages/about.md

 * <u> When you were little, who was your favorite super hero? </u>

-  As an adult, I like the MCU as much as the next person.
+  As an adult, I like Marvel movies as much as the next person.
   As a kid, I didn't particularly care for super heroes.
   There are no rule.
 If the Hulk fights Wolverine, who wins?
   Who knows, because the physics of the world adapts, on the fly, to the plot.